mwshinn/PyDDM/doc/faqs.rst

 ---------------------------------------------------------------

 The function :func:`~ddm.model.Model.solve` will automatically choose the best solver for your model.
-Solves, in order of preference, are
+Solvers, in order of preference, are

 1. Analytical
 2. Crank-Nicolson